 - There’s always something new and a challenge.

-WHAT’S THE INTERMEDIATE LEVEL? – Once you become more familiar with the postures and get regular practice, the next step is to work on the next level variation of a posture, the transitions and to increase the pace for cardiovascular benefit and.
+WHAT’S THE INTERMEDIATE LEVEL? – Once you become more familiar with the postures and get regular practice, the next step is to work on the next level variation of a posture, and the transitions to increase the pace.
+This brings cardiovascular benefits.
 The more experienced the student group is, the more we will flow and elaborate the transitions.

 Being active during pregnancy is highly recommended.
 Prenatal Yoga is a great way of keeping fit and connecting with your baby, but It’s also very effective in relieving symptoms of pregnancy like back pain, leg cramps, insomnia, anxiety, fatigue and sciatica.
 We will be preparing the body and mind for delivery and for motherhood.
-Have a look at the Prenatal Yoga page to see the recurrent questions that I get from expecting mothers.
+Have a look at the Prenatal Yoga to learn more.

 View this post on Instagram